Carbon heating vs. heat pump

 Is carbon surface heating eligible for funding?

 Under certain conditions: yes.
-Eligibility for funding often results from the building standard achieved (overall concept) – not necessarily from an individual measure "heating".
-The respectively valid funding conditions and evidence in individual cases are decisive.
+Eligibility for funding is often based on the building standard achieved (overall concept) - not necessarily on an individual "heating" measure.
+The applicable funding conditions and evidence in each individual case are decisive.

 Why do you consider kWh/year and not just efficiency indicators?

 Customers pay for the kWh that arrive at the meter.
-Especially with very low heating loads, the absolute amount of energy is small – then the overall calculation of investment and operation is decisive.
+Especially with very low heating loads, the absolute amount of energy is small - in this case, the overall calculation of investment and operation is decisive.

 Does the result apply to every building?